The Chicago Tribune’s Heidi Stevens wrote an incredibly inspirational review of Vote Her In. I was and am so touched.

 2017 was a great year for #GirlPolitics.
 Here is my #HuffPost how-to published at the start of 2017.
 And here I am later in the year in Cosmopolitan, discussing the winning strategy of the first woman #POTUS.
 Alas, sometimes, it’s the “same old sexist nonsense.”
 And here is an op ed for Crain’s Chicago Business on the importance of electing women to executive positions.

 For the Chicago Sun-Times: Shia Kapos captured the energy among 1,800 at the Chicago Foundation for Women annual luncheon.
 I was honored to moderate the conversation between social justice hero, Dolores Huerta, and Alicia Garza, a co-founder of #BlackLivesMatter.
-From Windy City Times: a lovely overview of the entire luncheon.
+From Windy City Times: an overview of the luncheon.

 From the Seattle Times: “Underneath, you have structural sexism, different criteria for being qualified, and then a different set of glasses for viewing (male versus female) candidates; some people just can’t wrap their minds around a woman at an executive level.
 What if it had been Ms. Trump and Mr. Clinton…”